k-candidate/hello-wasm-world/README.md

 To use a wasm runtime for docker, use these instructions: https://docs.docker.com/engine/daemon/alternative-runtimes/.
-But those instructions are incomplete.
+But those instructions are incomplete (as of 2024/12/13).
 The daemon configuration file is `/etc/docker/daemon.json`:
 ```
 {